Health Insurance Payments

 - OGB Pelican HRA/HSA

-I charge a self-pay rate of $100 per in-office session for individual therapy, $125 for family therapy.
+I charge a self-pay rate of $100 per 45-minute session for individual therapy.
 I also offer a managed sliding scale for self-pay clients with financial concerns regarding therapy services.

 Good Faith Estimate Notice